 Ben Dean Ph.D., University of Pennsylvania

-How to Make Conversation
+How to Make a Conversation

 “The more you engage and connect, the more engagement and connections you will have.”

 Keep in mind that listening benefits both of you.
-You’ll learn more about how they interact and have clues on how to create a good balance by taking their views and words in account.
+You’ll learn more about how they interact and have clues on how to create a good balance by taking their views and words into account.
 People will be more excited to hear about your ideas if they feel theirs are heard.
 We all fear that we might not be listened to as much and while you can’t force others to listen to you, you can give them that comfort as a listener.
 Listening is a tool for collaborating with others effectively.

 One of the simplest and often effective strategies for listening is to share a short and similar story in response when others talk.
 Often automated responses like “uh huh”, “yeah” and even “tell me more about that” won’t convey that you are listening or willing to give.
 Follow up your story with a question that asks them if they want to continue, “Oh wow, I went to the Bahamas last year and it was beautiful!
 What did you like most about it?”